King of the Khyber Rifles (film): Plot

 In 1857, freshly-arrived Sandhurst-trained Captain Alan King, survives an attack on his escort to his North-West Frontier Province garrison near the Khyber Pass because of Ahmed, a native Afridi deserter from the Muslim fanatic rebel Karram Khan's forces.
 King was born locally and speaks Pashto.
 As soon as his fellow officers learn that his mother was a native Muslim (which got his parents disowned even by their own families), he encounters prejudiced discrimination, including Lieutenant Geoffrey Heath moving out of their quarters.

-Brigadier General J. R. Maitland, whose policy is full equality among whites, learns that King knew Karram Khan as a boy and charges him with training and commanding the native cavalry.
-The general's daughter, Susan Maitland, takes a fancy to Alan, and falls in love, but the general decides to send her home to England after a kidnap attempt which was foiled by King.
+Brigadier General J. R. Maitland, whose policy is full equality among whites, learns that King was raised with Karram Khan, and charges him with training and commanding a native unit, the Khyber Rifles.
+The general's daughter, Susan Maitland, falls in love with King, but the general decides to send her home to England after a kidnap attempt which is foiled by King.
 King volunteers to engage Karram Khan, the only man who can bring the normally divided local tribes together in revolt, pretending to have deserted.

+King arrives in Khyber Pass, telling Karram he has deserted.
+He asks to serve him.
+Karram welcomes him.
+They reminisce about their childhood.
+Karram receives word that the rifle shipment was empty.
+Karram asks him about why he lied to him.
+Alan tells him he deserted because he could no longer stay with the British.
+Karram asks about Susan and his feelings.
+Alan admits he loves her.